 Lacanau’s most beautiful beaches

 Lacanau, located on the Atlantic coast in southwest France, is an ideal destination for families with children in search of beautiful beaches.
-With its stretches of golden sand, perfect waves for surfing and safe swimming areas, Lacanau offers a variety of beaches to suit all needs.
-The Plage Centrale, with its many amenities, is perfect for a family day out, while the quieter Plage Sud is ideal for a quiet getaway.
-The surrounding dunes and pine forests add a natural touch, making Lacanau a true family beach paradise close to our Lacanau campsite.
+With its stretches of golden sand, perfect waves for surfing and safe swimming areas, Lacanau offers a diversity of beaches to suit all needs.
+The Central Beach, with its many amenities, is perfect for a family day out, while the quieter South Beach is ideal for a quiet getaway.
+The surrounding dunes and pine forests add a natural touch, making Lacanau a true family seaside paradise close to our Lacanau campsite.

 Enjoy the beaches of Lacanau Océan

 Lacanau Océan offers a variety of magnificent beaches, each with its own particular strengths.
 Plage des Écureuils is perfect for those seeking tranquillity, surrounded by dunes and pine trees.
 The lively Plage Centrale, with its many amenities, is ideal for families with children.
-The Plage Super Sud attracts surf enthusiasts with its constant waves and friendly atmosphere.
-Finally, the Plage Nord, wilder and less crowded, seduces with its natural beauty and vast stretches of sand.
-Each of Lacanau Océan’s beaches promises unforgettable moments for all tastes.
+Plage Super Sud attracts surfers with its constant waves and friendly atmosphere.
+Finally, the wilder, less-frequented Plage Nord offers natural beauty and vast stretches of sand.
+Each of Lacanau Océan’s beaches promises unforgettable moments for every taste.

 Les Ecureuils beach (South beach)

-But what a strange name for a beach, you may ask?
-Well, it’s also known by the much more classic name of “Plage Sud” in Lacanau.
-This area is ideal for family holidays and outings.
-Supervised by lifeguards in July and August, it’s also close to the Rainbow Café and Club Mickey.
-If you’ve got kids, this is definitely a beach you’ll want to visit at least once!
-Be warned, though, that due to its popularity with tourists, it’s hard to find space.
-But if you can find one, you’re sure to enjoy the waves as you swim.
-This beach is the closest to our Lacanau campsite if you want to swim in the ocean, and can be reached in about 10 minutes by car.
+But what a strange name for a beach, you might ask?
+It’s also known by the much more classic name of “Plage Sud” in Lacanau.
+This area is ideal for family stays and outings.
+Guarded by lifeguards in July and August, it’s also close to the Rainbow Café and Club Mickey.
+If you have children, this beach is definitely worth visiting at least once!
+However, because of its popularity with tourists, it’s hard to find room.
+But if you can find some, you’ll certainly enjoy the beautiful waves during your swim.
+This beach is the closest to our Lacanau campsite if you want to swim in the ocean, and can be reached in around 10 minutes by car.

 La plage Centrale, in the center of Lacanau

 2 beaches, 2 atmospheres.
-Plage Centrale has nothing in common with the previous beach.
-This beach is historic and known to all (or almost all).
+The Central beach has nothing in common with the previous one.
+This is a historic beach, known to all (or almost all).
 In high season, it’s particularly difficult to find a place to enjoy the sun on this large beach.

 Lacanau’s Super Sud beach

-Lacanau Océan’s Super Sud beach, located in the extreme south of the town, offers a large shaded parking area under the trees.
-Accessible after crossing the dunes on protected paths, it stretches as far as the eye can see, ideal for calm and disconnection.
+Lacanau Océan’s Super Sud beach, at the southernmost point of the resort, offers a large, shaded parking area under the trees.
+Accessible after crossing the dunes on protected paths, it stretches as far as the eye can see, ideal for peace and disconnection.
 Less crowded and wilder, it features dry toilets, picnic tables and a bike park.
-The hiking and biking trails have been renovated.
+Walking and cycling paths have been renovated.
 Pets are not allowed in summer.

 This supervised beach is ideal for family days out with the kids.
-You can reach it on a bike ride through the countryside.
+You can get there by taking a bike ride through the countryside.
 Gold for the eyes and fresh air for the lungs!
 The beach is supervised and is a popular spot for water sports.
 However, as the current is strong, it’s not really recommended for novices.

 Super Nord beach

-Lacanau’s North beach, close to the town center, is accessible via a charming forest and dune path.
-This long sandy beach, supervised in summer, is ideal for families and surf enthusiasts.
-Fast-food options and surf schools are available in season.
+Lacanau’s northern beach, close to the town center, is accessible via a charming forest and dune path.
+This long sandy beach, with lifeguard surveillance in summer, is ideal for families and surf enthusiasts.
+Fast food options and surf schools are available in season.
 The beach is equipped with Tiralos for people with reduced mobility.
-Pets are not allowed on the beach in summer.
+Pets are not allowed in summer.

-This beach is set back from the city, and for this very reason is ideal for spending some quiet time.
-If you’re in the mood for a leisurely stroll and a relaxing break, this little corner of nature has something to dazzle you.
+This beach is set back from the town and, for this very reason, is ideal for spending some quiet time.
+If you’re in the mood for a leisurely stroll or a relaxing break, this little nature spot has everything you need to dazzle you.
 It’s a beautiful place.
 Note, however, that during the day, many nudists settle here.
-That doesn’t stop beginners and experienced surfers alike from visiting, and you’ll find several sandbanks here.
+This doesn’t stop beginners and experienced surfers alike from visiting, and you’ll find several sandbanks.

 Jah Point beach

-This wild beach is relatively unknown and mostly frequented by locals.
+This wild beach is little-known and mostly frequented by locals.
 Its name is said to have been inspired by the name of a regular surfer who spent a lot of time on this beach, challenging the waves.

-It’s a beautiful spot, tucked away in the forest and particularly wild.
+It’s a beautiful, remote spot in the forest, and particularly wild.
 But wild means… unsupervised.
 Be careful if you want to swim!

 Without doubt the most popular surf spot in Lacanau!